 Raa: Row as in row of houses.

-Red and White: A Sunderland football club supporter.
-Also known as Mackems.
+Red and White: Sunderland football club supporter.
+A Mackem.

 Radgie: In a rage.
-‘Radgie gadgie’ is an enraged gentleman
+A ‘Radgie gadgie’ is an enraged gentleman.

 Reive: To plunder.
 See the Border Reivers.

 Roo: Row, as in an argument.

 Sackless: Stupid or hopeless.